jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 <pre class="snippet" src="omnetpp.ini" from='"Aodv"' until=" "></pre>

 The `Aodv` module has many parameters for tweaking the operation of the protocol.
-All of the parameters have default values, and `Aodv` works without setting any of the parameters.
-We set two of the parameters:
+The parameters can be set according to the number of nodes in a network, the nodes' mobility levels, traffic, and radio transmission power levels/communication ranges.
+All of the parameters have default values, and `Aodv` works out of the box, without setting any of the parameters.
+We will fine tune the protocol's behavior in our scenario by setting two of the parameters: <!--We set two of the parameters:-->

 <pre class="snippet" src="omnetpp.ini" from="activeRouteTimeout" upto="deletePeriod"></pre>